Optimal detection of weak positive latent dependence between two sequences of multiple tests: Proposed method

 \subsection{Inference}

 When the test statistics $T_{kj}$ are independent across $j$, \citet{einmahl1996extension} showed that the oracle statistic

 where the marginal survival functions are known, satisfies

 under the null hypothesis $H_0$ of independence between $I_{1j}$ and $I_{2j}$.
-This expression can be used to give an asymptotic approximation to the $p$-value of the proposed $\widehat{\mathcal{D}}$~\eqref{eq:Dhat}.

-However, the rates of convergence of distribution functions of these types of extreme values statistics are usually too slow to be useful \citep{donoho2004higher,cai2011optimal,barnett2014analytical}.
+However, this oracle result may not be applicable to the proposed $\widehat{\mathcal{D}}$~\eqref{eq:Dhat}.
+Furthermore, the convergence rates of these types of extreme values statistics are usually too slow to be useful \citep{barnett2014analytical,cai2011optimal,donoho2004higher}.

 Instead, this paper considers a simple permutation procedure to provide $p$-values.
 Fixing the indices of $T_{2j}$, randomly permute the indices of $T_{1j}$ to induce independence between the two sequences of tests.
 Let $\widehat{\mathcal{D}}^{(l)}$ be the proposed statistic~\eqref{eq:Dhat} calculated after the $l$th permutation.
-Then the $p$-value after $B$ permutations is \citep{lehmann2005testing}
+Then the $p$-value after $B$ permutations is $\{1+\sum_{l=1}^BI(\widehat{\mathcal{D}}^{(l)}\geq\widehat{\mathcal{D}})\}/(B+1)$ \citep{lehmann2005testing}.
 Even large numbers of permutations are feasible because $\widehat{\mathcal{D}}$ can be computed very quickly, as described below in Section~\ref{sec:implementation}.

 In many genomic applications, the $T_{kj}$ are likely to be dependent across $j$.
 For example, if each $T_{kj}$ is the test statistic for association between genetic variant $j$ and phenotype $k$, the $T_{kj}$ will be correlated across $j$ due to linkage disequilibrium.
 Interestingly, simulations with real genotype data in Section~\ref{sec:dep} indicate that using the random permutation $p$-value is still able to maintain type I error.
-An alternative approach is to use the cyclic shifting permutation procedure of \citet{walter2015consistent}, which was specifically designed for this type of dependent situation.
-Their procedure is further described and implemented in the analysis of genetic sharing in pediatric autoimmune diseases in Section~\ref{sec:application}.